Vintage Sheaffer Snorkel Servicing

 We have extensive experience of servicing and repairing vintage Sheaffer fountain pens.
 Generally these are lever fillers or plunger fillers such as the Touchdown or the popular Snorkel model, a variation of the Touchdown

-Servicing Sheaffer Touchdowns involves a full strip down to individual component parts, ultrasonic cleaning, replacement of seals in the nib unit and barrel end (required to create a vacuum for filling) and fitting a new ink sac.
-Once reassembled, we check that the pen is filling properly and check the nib adjusting/smoothing as needed.
+Servicing Sheaffer Touchdowns involves a full strip down to individual component parts, ultrasonic cleaning of all parts including the snorkel tube, replacement of seals in both the nib unit and barrel end (required to create a vacuum for filling) and fitting a new ink sac.
+Once reassembled, we check that the pen is filling properly, assess ink flow and then carry out any final nib adjustments or smoothing that may be needed.
+Finally the pen is given a light polish prior to undergoing final checks prior to packaging it up for return

 For details of how to get your Sheaffer serviced or repaired click here.